dannydeezy/mosaics/README.md

 - Must be inscribed on an uncommon sat (or higher rarity)

-- Some of thearnings from the first sale of the piece must be pledged to hodlers of the inscriptions used, as well as to the Ord development fund
+- Some of the earnings from the first sale of the piece must be pledged to hodlers of the inscriptions used, as well as to the Ord development fund

 ## How to generate a mosaic
 ```